adobe/guides-extension/docs/docs/examples.md

 import accept_with_modification_dialogue from './imgs/accept_with_modification_dialogue.png'
 import customised_review_panel from './imgs/customised_review_panel.png'

-In this package we have also provided some customisation examples.
+In this package we have also provided some customisation examples (available at `guides_extension/src`) .
 Below is a brief description for each of them.

 1. [Context Menu](./../../src/file_options.ts)
 In this example we have customised the `file_options` context menu, to remove the `Delete` and `Edit` options, and replace the `Duplicate` option with a `Download` option.